-What do you do if you hit a parked car, or someone else hit yours?
+What do you do if you hit a parked car or someone hit your parked car?

 - If you were driving and hit a parked car, your car insurance should cover, or at least help to cover, any damages you caused.

 - If your parked car was hit, the offending driver’s liability coverage should help with the costs.
 If the driver was uninsured or underinsured, though, you might still have to pay to fix the damage.
 If you know you’re underinsured and are interested in buying a more comprehensive policy, online quote comparison sites like Insurify make it quick and easy to do so.